 People with moderate to severe substance use disorders often require a higher level of treatment than those with a mild disorder; while all are worthy of treatment, the physical risks of detox mean that certain cases require greater levels of medical intervention.

-Drug and Alcohol Addiction Treatments in Malden, MA
+Drug and Alcohol Addiction Treatments Near Malden, MA

 Malden, Massachusetts, substance use services include a variety of treatment facilities.
 From residential rehabs to outpatient clinics, there is a program for every individual.